-Baked rabbit is an excellent main course perfect for serving at a family Sunday lunch!
-Pair it with Grignolino, a light and bright ruby red wine, initially with spicy notes, black pepper, and small red fruits, then evolving in the glass offering a softer and broader follow-up with sweeter fruit notes, an enveloping and intense taste, with good persistence, and the light tannin characteristic of Grignolino barely perceptible.
+Baked rabbit is an excellent main course, perfect to serve for a Sunday family lunch!
+Pair it with Grignolino, a light ruby red wine with an initial spicy aroma, black pepper and small red fruit notes, which then evolves in the glass offering a softer and broader follow-up with sweeter fruit notes, an enveloping and intense taste, good persistence, and the characteristic light tannin of Grignolino, just perceptible.

 Prepare the vegetable broth or use hot water in equal weight.